abhathakur-99/RISC--V/README.md

 - `s0` acts like any saved register (safe across calls).
 - `fp` gives a stable reference point inside the stack frame.
 - Not all programs use `fp`, b
+### 10.X9 → s1 (Saved Register 1)

+- s1 is a saved register
+- Used to store variables that must be preserved across function calls
+- Values in s1 remain unchanged even if function calls happen
+- Useful for keeping data safe when calling other functions

+#### Why it exists:
+- When a function calls another function, some registers can get overwritten
+- To avoid losing important values, s1 saves these values
+- This helps in maintaining consistent program state

+#### How it works:
+- Before calling a function, current function saves important values in s1
+- Called function can freely use temporary registers without affecting s1
+- After the call, the original function restores values from s1

+#### Imp:
+- s1 must be preserved across function calls
+- If a function uses s1, it must save and restore its value properly
+- s1 helps in keeping local variables intact between calls

+### 11.X10 → a0 (Argument Register / Return value 0)

+- a0 is first argument register
+- It is also the return value register
+- Dual purpose: input (function's first parameter) and output (function's result)

+#### Why it exists:
+- To avoid slow memory access when passing function inputs/outputs
+- CPU/compiler knows exactly where to look for the first input & where to find the return value
+- This makes function call very fast and consistent

+#### How it works:
+- When a function is called
+  → The first input goes into a0
+- Inside the function
+  → Calculations may overwrite a0
+- When returning
+  → The final result is placed in a0

+#### Imp:
+- If function returns 1 value → always in a0
+- If function returns 2 values → a0 = first result, a1 = second result
+- Every function

 # 5MEMORY SYSTEM ARCHITECTURE